The Judge Perez

 A new bridge is also expected be far less expensive to operate and maintain than the existing Belle Chasse Tunnel and Bridge.

 The purpose of Stage 1 – Environmental Assessment (EA) is to develop recommendations for a replacement bridge for the Belle Chasse Tunnel and Bridge.
+While still being finalized, the project’s draft goals are to:

 • Support opportunities for industrial and economic growth;

-• Comply with fiscal constraint objectives; and
+• Comply with fiscal restraints; and

-• Improve efficiency with lower operations and maintenance costs.
+• Reduce operations and maintenance costs.

 The EA will carefully examine the impacts of building a new bridge (and, if necessary, new roads to connect to the bridge) on nearby buildings, businesses homes and the natural environment.
 For more information about Environmental Assessments, click here.